Create Your First Destination

 Prerequisites

-Before creating a destination, you need to have connected at least one integration: connect your Notion workspace, connect your Google account, or connect your Airtable account.
+Before creating a destination, you need to have connected at least one integration: connect your Notion workspace, connect your Google account, connect your Airtable account, connect your Linear workspace, or connect your Trello workspace.

 Create a Destination